Virginia Construction Accident Attorneys

 As a result, construction accident victims (and their families) often suffer significant physical, emotional, and financial hardships.
 At Reinhardt | Harper | Davis, it is our goal to help ensure that you are fairly compensated for these hardships, whether through the Virginia workers’ compensation system, by filing a lawsuit against a negligent third party, or both.

-Compensation for Injured Construction Workers
+What Compensation Is Available for Injured Construction Workers?

 In Virginia, construction workers who sustain on-the-job injuries or work-related medical conditions may be entitled to workers’ compensation.
 In general, any employer in Virginia with more than two employees must carry workers’ compensation insurance.
 It does not matter whether the workers are part-time or full-time workers.
 However, independent contractors, including some independently employed construction workers and subcontractors, are not considered “employees” and are, therefore, not entitled to workers’ compensation benefits.